Skip to Content

 I tried to make the various owl shapes so that they are the size that you will need if you’re using a medium-sized pine cone to make yours (which is also about the size of a medium sized apple) .

-How to make it (printable instructions & video found here):
+How To Make Them (printable instructions & video found here):

 How To: Making Owls With Pine Cones